Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid: Preliminaries

 Here, the first line corresponds to the Cooper pairing in the singlet channel, while the second one corresponds to the pairing in the triplet channel.
 It is clear that if $V(t_{1},t_{2}) = \delta(t_{1} - t_{2})$, the term in the triplet channel vanishes due to the anti-commutation relations of the Grassmann field operators.
 However, this term is non-zero for a time-dependent interaction.
 Berezinskii noticed that $V(t_{1},t_{2})$ permits to resolve the required antisymmetry of the superconducting pairing function, $F(1;2)=-F(2;1)$, by an odd dependence on the time arguments.
 This is called the odd-frequency superconducting pairing.
 Generally, the odd-frequency pairing opens a possibility to an $s$-wave spin-triplet and also to a $p$-wave spin-singlet superconducting pairings \cite{BalatskyAbrahamsPRB1992,AbrahamsBalatskyScalapinoSchriefferPhysRevB1995}.
 However, in the presence of a strong disorder, scattering on impurities smears out the orbital order, and only the $s$-wave spin-triplet may survive \cite{BelitzKirkpatrickPRL1991,BelitzKirkpatrickPRB1999,BergeretVolkovEfetovRMP2005,FominovPRB2015,LinderBalatsky2017}.

 In order for the exotic odd-frequency pairing to get a chance to reveal itself, the time dependence of the electron coupling should be well pronounced.
-In this paper we rely on the fact that the disorder itself may generate a strong time dependence of the {\it effective} electron interaction amplitudes.
+In this paper we rely on the fact that the disorder contributes to the emergence of a strong time dependence of the {\it effective} electron interaction amplitudes.
 The point is that matrix elements calculated with the eigenstates obtained in a given realization of the impurities are strongly energy dependent.
 Technically, propagation of electrons on large scales in a disordered medium is described by slow diffusive modes, diffusons and Cooperons.
 These modes make the electron interactions to be effectively time-dependent.
 The effect is stronger in low dimensions, and we, therefore, concentrate on the electron liquid in disordered films.